WebAssembly/component-model/design/mvp/Concurrency.md

 level is that there are important use cases where forcing a supertask's thread to stay resident just to wait for subtasks to finish would waste resources without tangible benefit.
-Instead, we can say that once a supertask's last thread finishes execution, the supertask semantically "tail calls" any still- executing subtasks, staying technically-alive and on the async call stack until they complete, but not consuming real resources.
+Instead, we can say that once a supertask's last thread exits or leaves, the supertask semantically "tail calls" any still- executing subtasks, staying technically-alive and on the async call stack until they complete, but not consuming real resources.